 In both of those areas, policy makers responded to problems with legislation and new regulations.
 For example, in the wake of the “preferred lender” arrangement scandal exposed by the New York Attorney General’s Office in 2007, in which college officials were receiving gifts and other kickbacks for directing students to certain lenders regardless of whether they were the best fit, Congress tightened the rules for when colleges are allowed to make such recommendations.

-Congress also passed legislation in 2009 prohibiting credit card companies from aggressively marketing their products on campuses and requiring agreements between credit card issuers and colleges to be made publicly available.
+Congress also passed legislation in 2009 prohibiting credit card companies from aggressively marketing their products on campuses and requiring agreements between credit card issuers should this be "issuers"? ** yes /ms and colleges to be made publicly available.

 Chopra said Monday that colleges’ agreements with financial institutions were increasingly shifting toward student checking and debit cards.
 The number of credit card agreements, for example, shrank to 198 in 2011 from 1,045 in 2009.